mongodb/docs/source/includes/considerations-deploying-replica-set.rst

 Architecture
 ~~~~~~~~~~~~

-In production, deploy each member of the replica set to its own machine
+In production, deploy each member of the replica set to its own machine.
-and if possible bind to the standard MongoDB port of ``27017``.

-See :doc:`/core/replica-set-architectures` for more information.
+If possible, ensure that MongoDB listens on the default port of
+``27017``.

+For more information, see :doc:`/core/replica-set-architectures`.

 Hostnames
 ~~~~~~~~~